yyorkchan/FYP/README.md

 - App.js is the main Javascript file that contains all the Pages to be navigate
 - All 3 frontend pages should be contained in the folder "/frontend"
 - All unique css should be included at the end of the corresponding frontend js, Read Homepage.js for the detailed formatting
-- All common css should be included in "style.js", including fontSize, windowSizes etc.
+- All common css should be included in "style.js", including fontSize, windowSizes etc
-- Functions for filtering and sorting are located in "filterSort.js"
-- Helper functions are located in "util.js"

 ### Backend

 - index.js is the main Javascript file for express server which hosts fetch, add and delete endpoint via retool
 - retool.js runs sql queries on retool, retrieving, adding and deleting records

+### Util

+- filterSort.js contains functions for filtering and sorting transactions
+- helper.js contains miscellaneous functions and some generic constants
+- estimator.js contains regression models with pre-preprocessing functions

+### Points to note when working with regression
+- The "predict" function in "TrendScreen.js" is responsible for producing the predictions.
+It returns nextDisplayTimes and nextValues
+- nextDisplayTimes is an array of date string, in format DD/MM or MM/YY according to duration
+- nextValues is an array of predicted values corresponding to the dates in nextDisplayTimes
+- You may see their values in Expo console after pressing the "predict" button in the TrendScreen